atrium — Docs

 Pane navigator

 atrium has two sidebars, one on each side of the mosaic.
-Each side independently mounts one of five modes:
+Each side mounts one of five views, and a view can only be open on one side at a time — picking a view that's already on the other side swaps them.

-• Activity — every running agent across the workspace, regardless of room, with jump-to-pane on click.
+• Activity — every running agent across the project, regardless of room, with jump-to-pane on click.
 See Activity sidebar.

-• Timeline — a chronological feed of the workspace's activity, with scope filtering, search, and one-click syntheses.
+• Timeline — a chronological feed of activity, with scope filtering, search, and one-click syntheses.
 See Timeline.

-The collapsed rail keeps a compact form of every mode: Workspaces / Overview share the workspace-pill chrome (Overview adds the numstat overlay); Skills & Agents shows a row of add-skill + add-agent buttons followed by a hover-card per agent; Activity keeps its existing status-dot strip.
-Right-clicking any workspace row offers the same actions as the tree view (open search, source control, edit, hide, remove).
-Use Copy Workspace ID from the same menu.
+The collapsed rail keeps a compact form of every mode.
+Right-clicking any project row offers the same actions as the tree view (open search, source control, edit, hide, remove, Move to workspace, Copy Workspace ID).

 Residents (docked panes)